keatonwilliamson/code-challenge-ts-main/README.md

+## Changes made ("Documentation")

+I chose to make the function data driven.
+I changed the "MovieCode" property on "Movie" to a foreign key referencing a new table called "Category".
+That way I could associate the a movie category with two other new tables, "CostPolicy" and "PointsPolicy", that drive the algorithm parameters for cost and points.
+A tradeoff made here is the time spend making the data.
+I also chose to use functional programming for this exercise. a trade off here is that the algorimthmic complexity (and run time) increased since the movies are being interated over multiple times to get the total cost and points rather than a single loop with accumulators.
+The benefit is that its more modular and hopefully more readable and easy to debug

 ## Introduction

 In this exercise, there is no right or wrong answer, no trick, no gimmick.
 There's just some working code that needs your attention.